MogicianEik/BF_CHALLENGE/README.md

 4. To run the training process, `sh train.sh`, feel free the change the parameters. to check parameters, `python src/main.py -h`
 5. To run the validation process, `sh test.sh` and check the arguments of that script.
 6. To run the prediction, `sh predict.sh`
- Markup : 1.
-A numbered list
+1. Something
-              1. A nested numbered list
+  1. Something
-              2. Which is numbered
+  2. Something
-          2. Which is numbered
+2. Something